AckerlyXu/heima/articles/sql-database/sql-database-auditing.md

 * **Blob auditing** - logs are written to Azure blob storage.
 This is a newer auditing method, which provides higher performance, supports higher granularity object-level auditing, and is more cost effective.
 * **Table auditing** - logs are written to Azure table storage.

-> [AZURE.IMPORTANT]
+> [!IMPORTANT]
 > The introduction of the new blob auditing brings a major change to the way server auditing policy is being inherited by the database.

 You can configure auditing for different types of event categories.

-* To configure and manage auditing using the Azure portal, see [Auditing using the Azure portal](/documentation/articles/sql-database-auditing-portal/).
+* To configure and manage auditing using the Azure portal, see [Auditing using the Azure portal](./sql-database-auditing-portal.md).
-* To configure and manage auditing using PowerShell, see [Auditing using PowerShell](/documentation/articles/sql-database-auditing-powershell/).
+* To configure and manage auditing using PowerShell, see [Auditing using PowerShell](./sql-database-auditing-powershell.md).
-* To configure and manage auditing using the REST API, see [Auditing using the REST API](/documentation/articles/sql-database-auditing-rest/).
+* To configure and manage auditing using the REST API, see [Auditing using the REST API](./sql-database-auditing-rest.md).

 <!--For each Event Category, auditing of **Success** and **Failure** operations are configured separately.-->